Azure/PyRIT/doc/contributing/git.md

 ## Pre-Commit Hooks

-Before merging your first pull request, you must run the pre-commit hooks.
+Before merging any pull request, you must run the pre-commit hooks.
 Once you have installed all of the package dependencies (including development dependencies), install the pre-commit hooks by running `pre-commit install`.
 This will set up several checks such as `flake8`, `pylint`, `mypy`, etc. to run on every commit for files that have changed.

 For intermediate commits, you can bypass running the pre-commit hooks by running `git commit --no-verify [...]`.